AdguardTeam/KnowledgeBase/docs/adguard-for-windows/solving-problems/low-level-settings.md

 ### TCP keepalive interval

-Here you can specify an idle time, in seconds, before sending a keepalive probe.
+Here you can specify an idle time period, in seconds, before sending a keepalive probe.
 If 0 is specified, the value selected by the system will be used.

 Note that this setting only works when the *Enable TCP keepalive* option is enabled.